galasa-dev/managers/galasa-managers-parent/galasa-managers-other-parent/dev.galasa.galasaecosystem.manager/src/main/java/dev/galasa/galasaecosystem/codesnippet_01.md

 ```

 This snippet demonstrates how to retrieve the Result Archive Store endpoint.
-Be aware, that the URI is
+Note that the URI is
 prefixed with the store type, eg couchdb:http://couchdb.server:5984.
 This is the same for the CPS, DSS and CREDS.

 ### Set and retrieve a CPS property